 Time flies and the Mid Autumn Festival (中秋節) is just around the corner.
-Mandy and I made some strawberry jelly mooncakes over the weekend, it was a great fun.
-Though not traditional, jelly mooncake is something special to celebrate with together with the other traditional mooncakes.
+Mandy and I made a batch of strawberry jelly mooncake over the weekend, it was great fun.
+Though strawberry jelly mooncake is not traditional mooncake, it is something special to celebrate with together with the other traditional mooncakes.
 Kids love them a lot because it is served chilled, bright in colors, sweet… all-in-all, it is a dessert treat to them 🙂

 Jelly Mooncake has been in trend recently due to it’s quick and easy recipe, mostly, it is an accomplish-able recipe if you followed through the steps and methods.
 In the traditional baked mooncakes, the steps and ingredients are tedious, even though you have done everything correctly but there will be still some factors that could affect the success rate.
 Another non-baked recipe you may try is the non-baked snow skin mooncakes (冰皮月饼) if you are able to source where to get the pre-made mooncake paste filling locally, it is also an almost fail-proof recipe.

 During the night of the Mid Autumn Festival (中秋節), the moon is big and round.
 It is the best time to go outdoors at night, enjoying the bright moonlight while sipping a cup of tea and nibbling on the mooncakes.
 The kids will enjoy themselves lifting lanterns and walk around the neighborhood.
 You may want to make some glass jar pagoda lanterns to hang around the garden too.